This review of DAME’s reusable tampon applicator – D – features gifted products.

 With the D applicator proving an enormous success, DAME next introduced its own brand of organic (and 100% biodegradable) tampons, made from GOTS certified organic cotton.
 Featuring none of the nasties found in regular brands of tampons, Dame’s organic heroes are free from chlorine, bleach, polyester, dyes, plastics, deodorant and pesticides.

-Together, this loyal applicator and its merry men (the tampons) ensure that every woman’s period is both waste and risk free; featuring sustainable, long lasting and biodegradable solutions.
+Together, this loyal applicator and its merry men (the tampons) ensure that every woman’s period is both waste and risk free; providing sustainable, long lasting and biodegradable solutions.

 Having already ditched sanitary towels for WUKA period pants, I was intrigued to trial DAME’s greener than green products.
 Although my period pants are undoubtedly fantastic, on the heavier days of my period, I often miss tampons.
 I’d like to be able to go to the gym, swim, or go out for dinner without having to feel my period’s comings and goings; something that the tampon excels at.